 The GSG has produced and delivered numerous reports and handbooks on best practices for civil-military, interagency, and host-country cooperation.
 The topics range from conflict prevention and mitigation to post-conflict stabilization and reconstruction.
 The team has also provided extensive support to NATO in moving toward the implementation of the Alliance’s Strategic Concept.

-Explore links to upcoming conferences and events of interest.
+Explore links to conferences and events of interest.